 3. Wait for a reply or any counteroffers

 4. Once mutually accepted and agreed upon, get an inspection

-This is the stage that can make or break the sale.
-If the house is a money pit you probably want to cancel the deal and get your earnest money back.
-If the seller agrees to fix things, give money at closing or if nothing is wrong, the deal proceeds to pending.
+This stage can make or break the sale.
+If the house is a money pit, you probably want to cancel the deal and get your earnest money back.
+If the seller agrees to fix things, give you money at closing or if nothing is wrong, the deal proceeds to pending.
 Learn more here about home inspections.

 5. Once inspections are agreed upon, there is a quiet time.

 This is the time where lenders finalize the loan, escrow organizes all documents to be signed, sellers start packing and you can do the same.

 During this quiet time buyers will either buy new homeowners insurance or transfer your old insurance to the new home.
 Shop around for the best rates and coverage.